 10. SAP BusinessObjects Mobile

-If you use BusinessObjects (SAP OE BI platform), SAP BusinessObjects Mobile provides robust analytics and interactive charts for the mobile workforce.
+If you use BusinessObjects (SAP's BI platform), the BusinessObjects Mobile app provides robust analytics and interactive charts for the mobile workforce.
 Since this app uses the existing SAP BusinessObjects Enterprise, it provides a strong level of security and flexibility.
 Using SAP StreamWork, you can discuss different reports with fellow employees; such collaboration capabilities make BusinessObjects Mobile a useful enterprise tool.
 The app is free to existing BusinessObjects users.
 Works on and offline.
+Pricing for BusinessObjects is available on request.